Trick-or-treating safety tips you need to know, even if you're not trick-or-treating

 Drivers should also be extra cautious on Halloween.

 Greeley says, "When you're driving into your driveway or backing up, recognize that kids can be excited and they may not see you.
-They may see and friend and want to jump across the street...I recommend that they put their headlights on earlier in the day, maybe at 4 o'clock so you can better see trick or treaters and they can see you."
+They may see a friend and want to jump across the street...I recommend that they put their headlights on earlier in the day, maybe at 4 o'clock so you can better see trick-or-treaters and they can see you."

 Lastly, homeowners should be aware of the safety of their property.